sgnd/sgnd/README.md

 ## Why You Should Work with Me:

-- 💻 Powerful Backend: I excel in building the engine that powers your digital success.
-I use Node.js, Go, and Python to create high-performing applications.
+- 💻 Backend: Creating the engine that drives your digital success.
+I'm skilled in Node.js, Go, and Python, and I use these languages to build high-performing applications.
-- 🌐 Frontend Dev: Design attractive and user-friendly web and mobile apps using React, React Native, and Flutter.
+- 🌐 Frontend: Design attractive and user-friendly web/mobile apps using React, React Native, and Flutter.
 Users will enjoy a seamless experience on the web, iOS, and Android.
-- 🧙 Blockchain Expertise: I can help you navigate the world of blockchain technology.
+- 🧙 Blockchain: I can help you navigate the world of blockchain technology.
 I create custom tokens on the Ethereum blockchain, ensuring security and efficiency for your projects.
-- ☁️ Cloud Mastery: I elevate your digital presence by working with cloud platforms like AWS, Google Cloud, and Azure, ensuring secure, scalable, and always available applications.
+- ☁️ DevOps/SysAdmin: I elevate your digital presence by working with cloud platforms like AWS, Google Cloud, and Azure, ensuring secure, scalable, and always available applications.
-- 🤖 Efficiency through Automation: I enhance your project's efficiency by automating tasks with tools like Jenkins, Ansible, and Terraform.
+- 🤖 Automation: Making the project run smoothly, with the power of automation, I optimize processes and boost efficiency using cutting-edge tools like Jenkins, Ansible, and Terraform.
-- 📊 Database Expertise: Your data becomes a valuable asset under my guidance.
-I work with databases like MySQL, PostgreSQL, and MongoDB for optimal performance.
+- 📊 Database: With expertise in managing databases such as MySQL, PostgreSQL, and MongoDB, I guarantee top-notch performance, ensuring that your data is not just managed but optimized.
-- 🚀 Real-Time Insights: I use monitoring tools like Prometheus, Grafana, and the ELK Stack to identify and address issues proactively, sending alerts when necessary.
+- 🚀 Monitoring: I use monitoring tools like Prometheus, Grafana, Node Exporter, Alert Manager, and the ELK Stack to identify and address issues proactively, sending alerts when necessary.

 ## Additional Skills: